The model theory of the curve graph: The relational theory of

-Unfortunately, the existence of a strict sequence of a given type $w$ between $x$ and $y$ does not determine in general the type $\tp(x,y)$.
-In order to fix this issue, one must require $w$ to contain no redundancies, i.e. that $w$ be reduced in a very specific sense.
+Unfortunately, the existence of a $w$-strict sequence between $x$ and $y$ need not in general determine the type $\tp(x,y)$.
+In order to fix this issue, one must require $w$ to contain no redundancies, i.e.~that $w$ be reduced in a very specific sense.
 This is the focus of the next subsubsection.